 Titling for vehicles with State Plates is as follows:

-- If Motor Pool processes title; documents arrive signed by dealer and are completed within the Motor Pool.
+· If Motor Pool processes title; documents arrive signed by the dealer and are completed within the Motor Pool.

-- Documents listed above are signed by the President and relayed to Dover for approval with expected completion of at least six weeks.
+· Documents listed above are signed by the President and relayed to Dover for approval with the expected completion of at least six weeks.
 Vehicle paperwork is retained in Transportation until notification that Exemption is approved.

-- University personnel complete process at Dover DMV location.
-Registration card and license plate are then transmitted to the assigned department, the title is retained in Motor Pool.
+· University personnel complete process at Dover DMV location.
+Registration cards and license plates are then transmitted to the assigned department, the title is retained in Motor Pool.